ebaker/stylus-tea-boiler/README.md

 ```

 ## Structure
+This project is setup for a single web application.
+server.coffee serves the index view for the / endpoint.
+Client assets are written in coffeescript and stylus and compiled
+through connect-assets via express.

 #### assets (client)
  - js directory containes coffee files for controller logic
  - css directory containes styl file